-Join us and help shape the future of the INHSU EMCR Special Interest Group
+Help shape the future of INHSU EMCR

-Collaborative Research Challenges
+Collaborative Research Opportunities

-The INHSU EMCR Collaborative Research Challenges are a chance to share your ideas and knowledge, network and collaborate with others towards a shared research goal.
+The INHSU EMCR Collaborative Research Opportunities are a chance to share your ideas and knowledge, network and collaborate with others towards a shared research goal.
 The aim is to generate ideas to address important current issues in the field of hepatitis and drugs research.

-- CHALLENGE 3 – HCV reinfection
+- OPPORTUNITY 3 – HCV reinfection

 Previous INHSU EMCR activities

 - INHSU EMCR held a virtual event called ‘Approaches to community-involved research as an early / mid-career researcher’.
 You can view the webinar and read the key takeaways here

 - At the INHSU 2022 conference, INHSU EMCR led a session about increasing opportunities for getting your research published.
 Read the notes and watch the playback, here

 - Throughout INHSU 2022, INHSU EMCR members hosted poster tours and held takeovers of the INHSU Twitter channel @inHepSU , disseminating valuable insights from the conference live to a global audience

 - In collaboration with the Community Committee, INHSU EMCR hosted a networking event during the INHSU 2022 Community Day, providing a valuable opportunity for researchers and people with lived experience to meet, break down barriers, and discuss better ways to connect in the future